CBN Graduate Program Requirements

 All Master's candidates must take an oral comprehensive exam near the completion of their graduate program.
 Required curriculum will be tailored to the needs and interests of each student in consultation with their graduate advisor and advisory committee.

 A Ph.D. student must complete 60 credits.
 This will include a mix of dissertation credits and graduate-level coursework credits.
 The exact proportion of credits will be determined for each student by their advisory committee.
-Accepted students will be assigned an advisory committee upon entering the program to assist them in tailoring a curriculum that best fits their educational needs, research interests, and career plans.
+Accepted students will work with their advisor to establish an advisory committee and curriculum of study that best fits their educational needs, research interests, and career plans.

 Plan A (thesis option) Master's degree students gain research experience through their thesis and are expected to submit the results of their thesis work to at least one journal or conference.
 Plan B (project option) Master's degree students gain some research experience in the context of their project.
 Ph.D. students will gain research experience through their doctoral work, journal or conference submissions, and attending conferences